osm-search/Nominatim/docs/customize/Tokenizers.md

 ### How it works

-On import the tokenizer processes names in the following three stages:
+On import the tokenizer receives the sanaitzed list of names and processes it in the following two stages:

-1. During the **Sanitizer step** incoming names are cleaned up and converted to **full names**.
-This step can be used to regularize spelling, split multi-name tags into their parts and tag names with additional attributes.
-See the [Sanitizers section](#sanitizers) below for available cleaning routines.
-2. The **Normalization** part removes all information from the full names that are not relevant for search.
+1. The **normalization** part removes all information from the full names that are not relevant for search.
-3. The **Token analysis** step takes the normalized full names and creates all transliterated variants under which the name should be searchable.
+2. The **token analysis** step takes the normalized full names and creates all transliterated variants under which the name should be searchable.
    See the [Token analysis](#token-analysis) section below for more information.